LSSTDESC/RequestForComments/README.md

 * configurations settings for simulations or processing
 * choosing a file format for a particular use-case

 Any DESC member is free to comment on and open an issue for RFC.
-The individual submitting the RFC is not expected to take part in the implementation of the idea presented.
+The individual submitting the RFC is not obligated (but is welcome) to take part in the implementation of the idea presented.

 ## Outline of the DESC Computing RFC Process